Creepy Crawlers!

 The ant is another helpful insect.

-Ants tunnel in the ground and, when they do this, they bring oxygen and nutrients to the soil.
-This makes the soil healthier so our plants, trees, and vegetables grow better!
+Ants tunnel in the ground, bringing oxygen and nutrients to the soil.
+This makes the soil healthier, which in turn helps our plants, trees, and vegetables grow better!

 Image - Video